Solo travel is wonderful but – don’t you sometimes wish you could share a meal and have a conversation with someone?

 What better way to do this than by being a guest in someone’s home?

 Most of these networks function along similar lines: you choose your city or destination, pick a host family or activity, book online, message back and forth if needed, and pay, either through the website or PayPal.

 At times, though, hosts like to take whimsical approaches to hosting – they can turn their dinners into themed events, hold them at an unusual venue, or focus on certain types of food, like tapas or chocolate.

-Eat With is probably the largest and most sophisticated social dining network in the world, with 25,000 hosts in more than 130 countries.
+Eat With is probably the largest and most sophisticated social dining network in the world, with 150,000 members in more than 130 countries.
 It’s an easy-to-navigate site with plenty of filters to make sure you pick the dining experience that’s right for you.
 What I liked: Clickable food photographs organized by destination.
-Caught my eye: A feijoada in Brazil!
-I mean, who doesn’t want to try a home-cooked feijoada when in Brazil?
+Caught my eye: The So French Apero.
+I mean, who doesn’t want to enjoy a proper French apéro?
+(You can read all about apéro time here.)

 Well established in Europe, BonAppetour has a strong presence in Asia.
 What I liked: Global, site in lots of languages.
 Hosts are verified.
 You get 20% off your first experience.
 You can buy gift cards for friends and family.
 24/7 support – you never know!